-Contemporary deep image segmentation methods can efficiently extract and combine deep features to achieve satisfactory per-pixel level accuracy [59].
-However, they are prone to fail in recovering thin connections, finer details of structures, accurate location of borders [53], and subsequently the correct topology of images.
+Contemporary deep image segmentation methods can efficiently extract and combine deep features to achieve satisfactory per-pixel level accuracy [13].
+However, they are prone to fail in recovering thin connections, finer details of structures, accurate location of borders [13], and subsequently the correct topology of images.
 The issue of broken pixels in the borders does not significantly influence the correctness of detected pixels but might cause catastrophic results, according to the number of instances (see Fig. 1(b) and 1(c)).
-While a significant amount of literature has focused on boundary refinement [53, 53, [20], often supported by semantic information [10, 10, 53, [20], few papers are dedicated to broken pixel restoration.
-To tackle such an issue, [10] considers the continuity of selected features as a loss function to connect pixels.
+While a significant amount of literature has focused on boundary refinement [13], [13], [14], often supported by semantic information [16], [17], [18], [19], few papers are dedicated to broken pixel restoration.
+To tackle such an issue, [141] considers the continuity of selected features as a loss function to connect pixels.
 However, this approach does not guarantee to get the correct topology of the detected objects.
-Topology preservation and broken pixel refinement in the boundary of the detected instances is alternatively addressed with the persistent homology framework [21], again in a supervised way.
+Topology preservation and broken pixel refinement in the boundary of the detected instances is alternatively addressed with the persistent homology framework [121], again in a supervised way.
 However, their method is sensitive to noise, all the broken pixels have not been fully located and the training procedure is slow.
 It requires prior knowledge on the number of instances, impossible in object counting challenges.

 In order to better localize the broken pixels while maintaining the close properties of the objects, we propose a seeded deep-based segmentation approach where the object boundaries can be extracted during training and eventually encourage the network to focus on boundary structures.
 We do not make any assumption on the class, shape, and number of objects.
 The seeded approach alleviates this common limitation.
 The overview of our method is illustrated in Fig. 2.
 Intuitively speaking, we treat the boundary prediction of the network as a terrain function from which we extract all landscape ridges.
 We respectively consider each seeded pixel inside or outside (deduced automatically from the ground truth) as the foreground or background of its region.
-One common region-based boundary extraction strategy consists in relying on graph-cut methods [11, 19].
-However, they have a limitation that produces short-cutting segmentation that cuts across the interior of an object due to the boundary term's bias.
-Lately, a new distance metric, the Minimum Barrier Distance (MBD) [11, 19], has shown to exhibit a rather limited sensitivity to noise, blur, and seed positions.
-It has been successfully applied to salient object detection and object segmentation [12, 11, 15], 16].
+One common region-based boundary extraction strategy consists in relying on graph-cut methods [ ], [ ] However, they have a limitation that produces short-cutting segmentation that cuts across the interior of an object due to the boundary term's bias.
+Lately, a new distance metric, the Minimum Barrier Distance (MBD) [ ], [ ], [ ], has shown to exhibit a rather limited sensitivity to noise, blur, and seed positions.
+It has been successfully applied to salient object detection and object segmentation [ ], [ ], [ ], [ ], [ ], [ ] ].
+In this paper, we leverage the MBD information for identifying the boundary of the regions.